310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% endbubble %}

 {% bubble Kaoru %}
-Mrmm… Couldn’t you just share that kinda stuff with someone who also likes tokusatsu?
+Mm… Couldn’t you just share that kinda stuff with someone who also likes tokusatsu?
 I don’t have any interest in it, y’know~?
 {% endbubble %}

 {% bubble Chiaki %}